-15.4.1.9 Other Relevant Legislation
+15.4.1.815.4.1.9 Other Relevant Legislation

-There is no other primary legislation relevant to the RMA approvals being sought in this application.
+There is no other primary legislation relevant to the RMA approvals being sought in this application under the RMA.
 This requirement in clause 17(1)(c) also captures secondary legislation.
 All the secondary legislation relevant to the application has already been addressed comprehensively in this AEE.

-15.4.1.10 Conclusion
+15.4.1.915.4.1.10 Conclusion